-The Pioneers' Pathway is designed for pupils who are working within National Curriculum levels, but at a lower level than their chronological peers.
+The Pioneers' Pathway is designed for pupils with severe learning difficulties, who are working within National Curriculum levels, but at a lower level than their chronological peers.
 We aim to equip our Pioneers with the skills that they will need to access the work of work in adulthood, such as communication and social skills, literacy, numeracy, computing skills and skills specific to the workplace.
 Pupils may need to develop skills for specific careers, such as in horticulture or catering.

-From September 2022, provision for pupils on the Pioneers' Pathway will be based within satellite classes at Garlinge Primary School (Year R, KS1 & KS2), Hartsdown Academy (KS3) and East Kent College (KS4 & KS5).
+Provision for pupils on the Pioneers' Pathway is based within satellite classes at Garlinge Primary School (KS2), Hartsdown Academy (KS3) and East Kent College (KS4 & KS5).
+There is also a class of Year R/Key Stage 1 pupils based at Garlinge Primary School.
+These pupils are part of the Foundation Pathway, but are likely to join Pioneers at Key Stage 2.